 This work was

-published in the journal Science in 2020 with SGY alumnus Yuhao Deng as the lead author of
+published in the journal Science in 2020 with SGY alumnus Yuhao Deng as the first author of

 Prof. Yulin Chen ‘95 of Oxford University (center back row) established an